samtools/htslib/samples/DEMO.md

 handling.
 It saves the read1 and read2 as separate files in given directory, one as sam and other as bam.
 A pool of 4 threads is created and shared for both read and write.

+Qtask_thread - This application shocases the use of mulitple queues, scheduling of different tasks and getting results in orderered and unordered fashion.
+It saves the read1 and read2 as separate files in given directory, one as sam and other as bam.
+The samfile/read1 can have unordered data and bamfile/read2 will have ordered data.

 ## Building the sample apps